 All versions of the course can be implemented without a volunteer component.
-The volunteer aspects are mentioned here in brief for context.
-However. this curriculum is focused on sharing the tools for the Land Steward education program and not in-depth volunteer coordination.
-With a full Land Steward volunteer program and dedicated faculty, there are many components that can be developed as volunteer opportunities that both serve the broader community and build a supportive peer learning community of landowners.
+The volunteer aspects are mentioned opportunities that both serve the broader community and build a supportive peer learning community of landowners.
 Land Steward volunteers can help to coordinate and host monthly community education classes for the public.
-Volunteers can help to design and coordinate an annual conference of landmanagement education classes with resource experts.
+Volunteers can help to design and coordinate an annual conference of land-management education classes with resource experts.
 They can host community-building events, such as potlucks and land tours.
 Experienced Land Stewards can become mentors who perform mentor visits to help new Land Stewards find solutions to challenges they may be facing on their land.
-All of these activities have been implemented successfully in our southern Oregon Land Steward community.
+All these activities have been implemented successfully in our southern Oregon Land Steward community.